debezium/debezium-ui/README.md

 ### UI Development

-The UI code for the PoC is located in the _ui_ folder, with README instructions [here](./ui/README.md) to launch the UI for development.
+The UI code for is located in the _ui_ folder, with README instructions [here](./ui/README.md) to launch the UI for development.

 ### Backend